PoCInnovation/Workshops/software/17.gRPC/README.md

 - gRPC is *kinda* easier to implement, but not faster
 - gRPC uses HTTP/2, which is better than HTTP 1.1, the one that REST uses

-You can learn more about the main differences between these two models [on this great blogpost](https://www.imaginarycloud.com/blog/grpc-vs-rest/).
+You can learn more about the main differences between these two models [on this great blog post](https://www.imaginarycloud.com/blog/grpc-vs-rest/).
 I highly recommend that you take a look at the article, it is easy to understand, and you will learn a lot of stuff !

 ## Step 0 - Setup